about

 what he builds

-Beyond the day job, Carlos is the author of the UAV Mentor book series (training the next generation of pilots), creator of Applied AI for Business (Sharing practical AI knowledge for working professionals who want to integrate AI into real workflows), and co-founder of 100 For Life with his wife, Tabitha — a 100-day discipline system built on 10 daily pillars, designed to make elite performance repeatable.
+In addition to his professional work in geomatics and remote sensing, Carlos is the author of the UAV Mentor book series, training the next generation of pilots; creator of The Operator Brief newsletter, sharing practical AI knowledge for working professionals who want to integrate AI into real workflows and go deeper into drone operations; and co-founder of 100 For Life with his wife, Tabitha, a 100-day discipline system built on 10 daily pillars, designed to make elite performance repeatable.

-His work sits at the intersection of three pillars most people treat as separate: enterprise drone operations, applied artificial intelligence, and human performance.
-Carlos believes they’re the same problem viewed from different altitudes.
+His work sits at the intersection of three pillars most people treat as separate: enterprise drone operations, applied artificial intelligence for business, and human performance.
+Carlos believes they are the same problem viewed from different altitudes.

 THE AVIATION BEGAN EARLIER